mikejoh/gk/PCA/README.md

 PromQL provides a functional query language called PromQL that lets the user select and aggregate time series data in real time.

-It can be a **instant query**, evaluated at one point in time, or a **range query**, evaluated at equally-spaced steps between a start and end time.
+It can be an **instant query**, evaluated at one point in time, or a **range query**, evaluated at equally-spaced steps between a start and end time.

 In the UI the Table tab is for instant queries and the Graph tab is for range queries.